Genez-io/deployapps-landing-page/content/posts/what_is-the_difference_between_PaaS_and_FaaS.md

 Heroku, a solution that probably runs on an AWS server, used to be a prototypical case of a PaaS service.
 It became very popular even among the non-technical crowd because it allowed non-developers who had a Node.js solution to get it running with a URL in their environment.

 But Heroku fell from grace when it removed its free plans, with some commentators proclaiming it dead.
-What could help it revive its allure would be getting an elastic, easy-to-scale plan that could allow founders, entrepreneurs, and developers to lay back and not lose their time on DevOps… this is essentially what Genezio offers.
-Genezio goes beyond traditional PaaS platforms by letting you place your critical business logic in a secure backend environment.
-Unlike other PaaS offerings, Genezio doesn’t require you to rewrite your existing code or migrate to a specific framework.
+What could help it revive its allure would be getting an elastic, easy-to-scale plan that could allow founders, entrepreneurs, and developers to lay back and not lose their time on DevOps… this is essentially what DeployApps offers.
+DeployApps goes beyond traditional PaaS platforms by letting you place your critical business logic in a secure backend environment.
+Unlike other PaaS offerings, DeployApps doesn’t require you to rewrite your existing code or migrate to a specific framework.
 It collects everything that made PaaS popular in the first place and offers it along with developer-friendly serverless models.
-The market for a PaaS could bounce back if providers add scalability, reliability, and affordability to the classical offering, and Genezio is addressing those features with its product.
+The market for a PaaS could bounce back if providers add scalability, reliability, and affordability to the classical offering, and DeployApps is addressing those features with its product.

-{{< external-link link="https://genezio.com/how-to-schedule-tasks-with-genezio/#conclusion" >}}**Example: How to Run a PaaS on Genezio →**{{< /external-link >}}
+{{< external-link link="https://genezio.com/how-to-schedule-tasks-with-genezio/#conclusion" >}}**Example: How to Run a PaaS on DeployApps →**{{< /external-link >}}

 ## FaaS vs PaaS: The Difference for Developers